-Figure 1.
-Upper-Left: Random sampling is sample-balanced.
+Fig. 1. (a)Upper-Left: Random sampling is sample-balanced.
 The number of examples per class has a long-tailed distribution.
 This leads to under-fitting in few-shot classes.
-Lower-Left: Classbalanced sampling duplicates few-shot samples in feature space and can leads to over-fitting for these classes.
+Lower-Left: Class-balanced sampling duplicates few-shot samples in feature space and can leads to over-fitting for these classes.
 Right: Breadcrumb produces trails of features by back-tracking through training epochs.
-This is shown to be an adversarial augmentation technique, which mitigates the over-fitting problem.
+This is shown to be an adversarial augmentation technique, which mitigates the over-fitting problem. (b) Adversarial nature of EMANATE.
+The loss increase, between two epochs, due to feature augmentation by EMANATE is never smaller than half of the training gain (loss decrease) between them.

-In this work, we focus on the long-tailed recognition setting, where classes are grouped into three types that differ in training sample cardinality: many-shot (> 100 samples), medium-shot (between 20 and 100 samples), and few-shot (≤ 20 samples).
-Performance is evaluated over each group independently, in addition to the overall classification accuracy.
-While training data is highly unbalanced, the test set is kept balanced so that equally good performance on all classes is a requisite for high accuracy.
-One of the insights from the long-tailed recognition literature is that techniques targeting specific dataset limitations, e.g. fewshot learning by data augmentation [2, 28], predicting classifier weights [21], prototype-based non-parametric classifiers [24], and optimization with second derivatives [6], are frequently harmful to classes that do not suffer from those limitations, e.g. many-shot.
+recognition literature is that techniques targeting specific dataset limitations, e.g. few-shot learning by data augmentation [2, 30], predicting classifier weights [22], prototype-based non-parametric classifiers [25], and optimization with second derivatives [6], are frequently harmful to classes that do not suffer from those limitations, e.g. many-shot.
 Hence, it is important to address the problem holistically, considering all types of classes simultaneously.

 Since long-tailed recognition datasets have a continuous coverage of the number of samples per class, they are best addressed by training a model on the entire dataset, in a way robust to data imbalance.
-Standard classifier training follows the sample-balanced sampling setting of Figure 1.
+Standard classifier training follows the sample-balanced sampling setting of Figure 1(a).
 This consists of sampling images uniformly to create batches for network training.
 In result, as shown in the figure, few-shot classes (red) are under-represented and many-shot classes (blue) are over-represented in each batch.
 Hence, learning typically under-fits less populated classes.
-This has motivated procedures to fight class imbalance with data re-sampling [35] or cost-sensitive losses [14] that place more training emphasis on examples of lower populated classes.
-One of the more successful approaches is to decouple the training of feature embedding and classifier [13].
+This has motivated procedures to fight class imbalance with data re-sampling [37] or cost-sensitive losses [15] that place more training emphasis on examples of lower populated classes.
+One of the more successful approaches is to decouple the training of feature embedding and classifier [14].
 While the embedding is learned with image-balanced training, the classifier is trained with class-balanced sampling.
-As illustrated in Figure 1, this consists of sampling classes uniformly and then sampling uniformly within the class.
+As illustrated in Figure 1(a), this consists of sampling classes uniformly and then sampling uniformly within the class.
 However, for few shot classes, this approach leads to repeated sampling of the same examples.
 In result, the classifier can easily over-fit on few-shot classes.

 In this work, we adopt the decoupled training strategy but seek to avoid over-fitting in the classifier training stage.
 For this, we propose to enrich the training data in the feature space at the output of the embedding, without extra computation.
 The idea is to back-track features to access the large diversity of feature vectors that are available per training image in prior epochs.
 This can be exploited to generate more diverse training data than simply replicating existing features.
-We refer to this procedure as feature backtracking.
-As shown in Figure 1, it allows the sampling of large numbers of feature vectors from the few-shot classes without duplication.
+We refer to this procedure as feature back-tracking.
+As shown in Figure 1(a), it allows the sampling of large numbers of feature vectors from the few-shot classes without duplication.
 Since the embedding changes across training epochs, an alignment is necessary to simplify network training.
-We show that a simple alignment of class means suffices to accomplish this goal and propose the fEature augMentAtioN by bAck-tracking wiTh alignmEnt (EM-ANATE) procedure.
+We show that a simple alignment of class means suffices to accomplish this goal and propose the fEature augMentAtioN by bAck-tracking wiTh alignmEnt (EMANATE) procedure.
 This consists of augmenting the feature vectors collected at an epoch with aligned replicas of the vectors that emanate from them by back-tracking.